USING BEHAVIOR MODIFICATION TECHNIQUES: Behavior Charts, Incentives, Stickers, Tokens. Should I Use Them? If So, How?

 - Change is short-term.
 When the incentives are gone, so is the motivation for doing the task.

 B.F.
-Skinner, the father of behavior modification sciences, made a name for himself with his scientific research of the 1950’s.
+Skinner, the father of behavior modification sciences, made a name for himself with his scientific research in the 1950’s.
 He trained rats (and children later on), to repeat certain behavior by rewarding them for desired behavior and withholding rewards or applying punishment for poor behavior.
 His theories and practices have greatly influenced schools and psychologists for years.
-Recently, B.F.
-Skinner himself has recanted some of his own earlier conclusions.
-He realized that rewards work well on rats, but humans have deeper motivations.
-He also lived long enough to see the negative long-term results of “conditioned responses.”
+While positive and negative “reinforcements” work well on rats, humans have deeper motivations.
+Today, there are decades-worth of long-term research studies consistently showing these “conditioned responses” not only become ineffective over time but are counter-productive, bringing on negative long-term problems. *

 After producing a generation of young adults who expect rewards for every little accomplishment, it is becoming obvious that creating such expectations and dependency is neither healthy nor realistic.